 IVES has additional requirements that must be followed to ensure compliance with and participation in using the 4506-T and 4506T-EZ forms.

-Below you will find the requirements set forth by the IRS requirements document, and the related Adobe Sign application configurations that ensure compliance.
+Below you will find the requirements set forth by the IRS requirements document, and the related Acrobat Sign application configurations that ensure compliance.

-Access to the configuration settings below requires an Adobe Sign business or enterprise level of service.
+Access to the configuration settings below requires an Acrobat Sign business or enterprise level of service.

 IVES compliance requires two-factor authentication when signing documents.
-Adobe Sign delivers all requests for signature as a unique link per signer to an email address.
-The unique signing URL and access to the email inbox constitutes the first factor authentication.
-To meet the requirement for the second factor authentication, the Adobe Sign account can be configured to require the signer to provide a second level of authentication before being able to sign the document.
-Adobe Sign supports three options for the second factor:
+Acrobat Sign delivers all requests for signature as a unique link per signer to an email address.
+The unique signing URL and access to the email inbox constitute the first-factor authentication.
+To meet the requirement for the second-factor authentication, the Acrobat Sign account can be configured to require the signer to provide the second level of authentication before being able to sign the document.
+Acrobat Sign supports three options for the second factor:

-It is recommended that the group or account sending document that require IVES compliance configure the following settings:
+It is recommended that the group or account sending a document that requires IVES compliance configure the following settings:

 IVES requires that signers explicitly consent to doing business electronically.

-IVES document require an electronic signature to be validated against the name on the form.
+IVES documents require an electronic signature to be validated against the name on the form.